MetaCommunity/dobelle-app/README.md

 #### The Null Application

-In the initial development of this application notification protocol, it was observed that the class `NULL` may serve as a convenient designator for a "null application" -- as in a context in which an application's development is essentially being conducted, informally, by way of direct stream I/O onto a locally accessible Common Lisp implementation.
+The class `NULL` may serve as a convenient designator for an applicatiton denoting a primary controlling thread within a containing Common Lisp implementation

 ## "TO DO"